fede2cr/riscv64-github-runner/README.md

 - Docker, podman, firecracker?

 This currently works on both docker and podman.
 We hope to test firecracker images very soon.

+- Are the base docker images built by each distribution?

+No, RISCV64 is not supported officially as a main architecture by almost no distribution, so it will take time for them to release resources such as installer images and docker images.
+Talk to your distribution to make them know this will be useful to your project.

+- Aren't docker short names dangerous?

+Yes they are.
+They are only being used as short in this documentation.
+The Dockerfile for each image is using the "long" name which is recommended.